SolidCaterpillar/Engr101-AVC-Project/README.md

 Zach Mclauchlan - mclauczach@myvuw.ac.nz
 Ricky Fong - fongrick@mvuw.ac.nz

-General Degisn of the software
+General Design of the software

+Have multiple methods

+Zone calculate error

 WHat actual programming would look like, how you appreach the hight level design Thinking about the genreal design of the program, classes, methods etc